mikemckiernan/GenerativeAIExamples/evaluation/README.md

 [RAGAS](https://github.com/explodinggradients/ragas) is an automated metrics tool for measuring performance of both the retriever and generator.
 We utilize the Nvidia AI Playground langchain wrapper to run RAGAS evaluation on our example RAG pipeline.

 ### LLM-as-a-Judge
-We can LLMs to provide human-like feedback and Likert evaluation scores for full end-to-end RAG pipelines.
+We can use LLMs to provide human-like feedback and Likert evaluation scores for full end-to-end RAG pipelines.
 This tool uses Llama 2 70B as a judge LLM.

-Refer to the [RAG evaluation prerequisite](https://gitlab-master.nvidia.com/chat-labs/OpenSource/GenerativeAIExamples/-/tree/shenneman/eval-readme/RetrievalAugmentedGeneration?ref_type=heads#prerequisite) for getting started.